 The Temporary Protection Directive is not binding for Liechtenstein.
-Notwithstanding, Liechtenstein has adopted a solution similar to Decision (EU) 2022/382.
-It is based on Article 43(1) Asylum Act and Ordinance of 15 March 2022.
-The status given to persons displaced from Ukraine is called "S-status" and is very similar to the protection status provided by TPD.
+Notwithstanding, Liechtenstein has adopted a solution similar to the Decision (EU) 2022/382.
+It is based on Article 43(1) of the Asylum Act and Ordinance of 15 March 2022.
+The status given to persons displaced from Ukraine is called 'S-status' and is very similar to the temporary protection status provided by the TPD.

-The S-status allows displaced persons from Ukraine to stay in Liechtenstein for the period of protection without applying for asylum; if the protection period is longer than five years they will get a residence permit (Article 49(2) Asylum Act).
+The S-status allows displaced persons from Ukraine to stay in Liechtenstein for the period of protection without applying for asylum; if the protection period is longer than five years they will get a residence permit (Article 49(2) Asylum Act)).

 According to the existing rules (Articles 50 and 23 Asylum Act), persons that have received the S-status are supposed to have their own income and will have to ask for a work permit.
-They are submitted to the same rules that apply to other refugees.
+The work permit is not automatically triggered by the S-status; to obtain a work permit, the immigration authorities (Ausländer- und Passamt 'APA') need to give their approval (Article 23 Asylum Act).
+Persons with the S-status are subject to the same rules that apply to other refugees.
 Access to the labour market, however, triggers a certain number of consequences in social security protection, as workers are insured against accidents, unemployment and other risks.
 But these consequences follow from social security law and not from asylum law.